robotter-ai/hummingbot-hydration-setup/README.md

 Inform the GATEWAY_PASSPHRASE previously defined when asked.
 The HB Gateway logs should appear and start normally.
-Also, from the HB Client, on the top right side it should appear that the HB Gateway is now online.
+Also, from the HB Client, on the top right side, it should appear that the HB Gateway is now online.

 ### How to run strategies

-Once the configuration above is done you can run your preferred strategies.
+Once the configuration above is done, you can run your preferred strategies.
 Please refer to the Hummingbot documentation on how to use and configure them.
-Note that Hydration is a AMM (Automated Market Maker) connector, so only the strategies compatible with them can be run.
+Note that Hydration is an AMM (Automated Market Maker) connector, so only the strategies compatible with them can be run.

 https://hummingbot.org/docs/#ways-to-use-hummingbot